wixtoolset/web/root/documents/development/wips/5184-burn-clean-room.html.md

 3. [::SetDefaultDllDirectories()][setdefaultdll] - this function can remove the application folder and current working directory from the default DLL search order.
 This function is available on Windows 8+ and available by [patch][KB2533623] for Vista and Windows 7.

+   Note: Due to a bug in GDI+, `::SetDefaultDllDirectories()` will not be called when the bundle loads a BA.
+In other words, `::SetDefaultDllDirectories()` will not be called when running from the clean room (see below) nor from package cache.
+Or said another way, `::SetDefaultDllDirectories()` will only be called when the process is running from an untrusted folder.
+See the Considerations below for more details.

 4. Explicitly load system DLLs - since `::SetDefaultDllDirectories()` is not available for Windows XP, Burn will explicitly load a fixed set of DLLs from the system folder.
 Explicit loading is error prone because updates to Windows can change DLL dependencies and render the explicit load order in Burn irrelevant.
 For this reason, explicit loading will only be used for Windows XP because a) it is a "dead platform" (no updates from Microsoft) thus unchanging and b) there is no other alternative.

    When explicitly loading system DLLs, [::SetDllDirectory()][setdlldirectory] will be also be used to remove the current working directory from the search path.